Skip to main content

 • *

-Members of the Real Estate Companies Association of Japan: Nomura Real Estate Co., Ltd., Nomura Real Estate Solutions Co., Ltd.
+Members of the Real Estate Companies Association of Japan: Nomura Real Estate Development Co., Ltd., Nomura Real Estate Solutions Co., Ltd.

 Business Strategies for Decarbonization